soerenkoehler/soerenkoehler.github.io/_posts/blog/2021-02-13-wsl2-wslinterop.md

 tags: [english, blog, windows, linux]
 ---
 In the last days Git started to behave strangely in WSL.
 It will now always ask for credentials.
-Since I usually use GIT from within VSCode and VSCode's WSL-Plugin does some magic in the background it still works fine in VSCode.
+Since I usually use Git from within VSCode and VSCode's WSL-Plugin does some magic in the background it still works fine in VSCode.
 But in a standalone shell I get asked for user and password.
 A workaround is setting `credential.helper=store` or such.
 It will then even reuse the credentials of